 The core problem with booms and busts for real estate investors is not necessarily that they happen, but that they often go unaddressed in individual financial models.
 With little data shared between individual models, it’s easy to see why this is the case.
 Thus it falls to the gut to answer questions like “do we have the financial wherewithal to weather a major downturn?”—and the gut is prone to irrationality.

-Developing a more rational analysis of how macroeconomic trends might affect real estate investments may not replace gut instinct for shaping strategy, but it’s an invaluable data point most investors currently don’t have access to.
+Developing a more rational analysis of how macroeconomic trends might affect real estate investments (like ManhattanMiami: Miami Apartments for Sale) may not replace gut instinct for shaping strategy, but it’s an invaluable data point most investors currently don’t have access to.

 Because there are new cloud based technologies which support financial analysis and underwriting capabilities, creating visually informative outputs from different models are available for meta analysis.
 Today, such meta-analysis may not be able to predict booms and busts, but they can offer a more concrete picture of an investor’s readiness to weather them.
 The future though, paints a potentially very different picture.